-The Financial Regulator is the supervisory authority for the purpose of the Act.
-The Financial Regulator is a constituent part of the restructured Central Bank and Financial Services Authority of Ireland which was established following the enactment of the Central Bank and Financial Services of Ireland Act, 2003 on 1 May 2003.
+Relationship with the Central Bank and Financial Services Authority of Ireland established following the enactment of the Central Bank and Financial Services of Ireland Act, 2003 on 1 May 2003.
 Accordingly, certain actions undertaken by the ICCL can only be carried out with the approval of the Financial Regulator.